Executive Summary

 Vena and Cube both deliver on the Excel-native promise but serve different buyer profiles.

 Vena is the better choice when your organization needs a structured planning platform with dimensional depth, governed workflows, consolidation and tight Microsoft integration.
-It is a more complete FP&A system with a higher ceiling.
+It is a more complete FP&A system with a higher ceiling for complex planning.

-Cube is the better choice when your team needs speed, simplicity and spreadsheet preservation above all else.
-It is the fastest path from Excel chaos to governed FP&A with the lowest barrier to entry.
+Cube is the better choice when your team needs flexibility, speed and spreadsheet preservation with real AI capability.
+It is the fastest path from spreadsheet chaos to governed FP&A with the lowest barrier to entry and the only major platform supporting both Excel and Google Sheets natively.

-One important consideration: Cube is a transitional solution for some teams.
-It excels for 1-3 years but teams with growing complexity sometimes outgrow it and move to more structured platforms.
-If you anticipate significant growth in planning complexity over the next 2-3 years, factor that into your decision.
+One consideration: Cube is sometimes a transitional platform for teams with rapidly growing complexity.
+It excels for many organizations long-term, but teams with deepening multi-entity, cross-functional and consolidation needs sometimes outgrow it.
+If you anticipate significant growth in planning complexity, factor that into your decision.

 Choose Vena when